Lespremeto/leoatchina-vim/README.markdown

 # Plugins and their shortcuts
 Hereafter are the plugins that I collected, theirs links looks blue, if you want details for them, click it.

 At first I planned to detailly introduce every plugins, but actually it is easy for users to find the original repos of the plugins, and find the detail introduces for plugsin via search engines.
-So , I simplly made
+So , I simplly write something about the plugins, sometime only list the shortcut

 Just as I have mentioned, the `~/.vimrc.local` contains the fearutures that you need.For example, if you want syntax check, you can open it and add ``syntax`` in the list `g:plug_groups`, then rerun `install.sh` or `:PlugReinstall`, the plugins `ale` for `vim8`/`neovim` , or `syntastic` for `vim7.3+` will be installed.